 - Registration: If no opposition is filed within thirty days of publication, and if the mark is currently being used by the applicant, the mark will be registered.
 We should note that given delays in the Trademark Office, it could take nearly six months before you'd hear if an opposition had been filed.

 - Statement of Use: If you filed on an "intent to use" basis, you have six months after the mark is ready for registration to file a Statement of Use with a specimen of the mark as used on the goods.
-PTO filing fee is $100 per class if filed electronically (which we would always do), plus $375 legal fees.
-If you have not used the mark during this period, you may request one six month extension of time which will be automatically granted (PTO Fee $125 per class if filed electronically (which we would always do) plus $275 legal fees).
+USPTO filing fee is $100 per class, plus $400 legal fees (plus $100 per class of goods/services beyond the first class).
+If you have not used the mark during this period, you may request one six month extension of time which will be automatically granted (USPTO Fee $125 per class if filed electronically (which we would always do) plus $275 legal fees).
 It is possible to request additional extensions of time, with a showing of good cause for the delay, at the same cost as the first extension request.

 - Incontestability ("Section 15"): Any time after the mark has been registered for five years, you can file a "section 15" affidavit declaring that no one has questioned your use of the mark during the five year period.
 Upon acceptance of the affidavit, the mark becomes "incontestable", which means that an infringer may no longer question your right to use the mark.
-Cost: $200 per class filing fee if filed electronically (which we would always do) plus $375 legal fee.
+Cost: $200 per class filing fee. $325 legal fee.